University of Queensland: Herston campus

 UQ Mayne Medical School and the Queensland Institute of Medical Research is the core campus for clinical health teaching and research.
 The campus is situated in Herston and operates within Queensland Health system of the Royal Brisbane Hospital, Royal Children's Hospital, Royal Women's Hospital and the Queensland Institute of Medical Research.

-It is home to the Faculty of Medicine, the School of Population Health, the Herston Health Sciences Library, the Centre for Clinical Research and clinical research and learning activities of the School of Nursing and Midwifery.
+It is home to the Faculty of Medicine, the School of Public Health, the Herston Health Sciences Library, the Centre for Clinical Research and clinical research and learning activities of the School of Nursing and Midwifery.

 The Herston campus also houses other key facilities such as the Oral Health Centre and the purpose-built Herston Imaging Research Facility.
 The medical school building was added to the Queensland Heritage Register in 1999.

 The Marks-Hirschfeld Museum of Medical History is in the Mayne Medical School at the Herston campus.
 Operated by volunteers and supported by The University of Queensland Alumni, it has a collection of over 7,000 items of medical memorabilia, medical and surgical instruments.
 The focus is on the study of medical history in Queensland, but the collection includes items with broader significance to Australia and internationally.